InstallingEverything/Win9X-VMWare-Drivers/README.md

+# Win95-VMWare-Drivers
-Windows 95 drivers for VMWare.
+Micrsoft Windows 95 drivers for VMWare.

 Compiled list of drivers by us for Microsoft Windows 95 for VMWare installs.